 Imagine your crops depend on that one rainy season in the year, Monsoon.
 And this year Monsoon comes two months late.
 Ramtulsi, a female farmer from district Kadappa, Andhra Pradesh, was extremely happy when the first rains finally came on August 22, 2019.
 A Women on Wings team visiting Kadappa that day, witnessed her sheer joy.
-Also they witnessed her resilience and willpower during the Annual Meet 2019 of Women on Wings’ business partner Grameena Vikas Kendram (GVK), during which Ramtulsi shared with the audience how Zero Based Natural Farming had changed her life.
+Also they witnessed her resilience and willpower during the Annual Meet 2019 of Women on Wings’ business partner Grameena Vikas Kendram (GVK), during which Ramtulsi shared with the audience how Zero Budget Natural Farming had changed her life.

 Persistence results in healthier crops

 Small and slender she may appear, but Ramtulsi is a powerhouse in herself.
 At 23, she is the proud mother of a daughter, aged 3, and a baby boy of a few months.
 She came to GVK’s Annual Meet to share how she started a new way of farming some three years ago.
-It was then that GVK came to her and her husband’s farm and explained the concept of Zero Based Natural Farming (ZBNF).
+It was then that GVK came to her and her husband’s farm and explained the concept of Zero Budget Natural Farming (ZBNF).
 Not understanding it at first, they declined the offer.
 But GVK was persistent, knowing that this way of farming would ultimately benefit farmers, and also nature.
 So they kept coming back to explain more, and one day Ramtulsi decided to give it a try despite of the fact that a first year of ZBNF would show lower yield, but convinced that this method would not only give healthier produce, but also a healthier environment for herself and her husband to work in.

 Natural farming in own backyard